-Question Management response 12.
-How is the Audit and Governance Committee provided with assurance that the arrangements for accounting estimates are adequate ?
-Not explicitly reported to Audit & Governance Committee currently but specific disclosures are included within the Statement of Accounts A short presentation / training session is planned for the next Audit & Governance Committee to raise awareness of the accounting estimates used in the preparation of the Council's accounts
+Question Management response 10.
+Are management aware of any transactions, events, conditions (or changes in these) that may give rise to recognition or disclosure of significant accounting estimates that require significant judgement (other than those in Appendix A)?
+If so, what are they?
+Possibly accounting treatment of various Covid related grants but otherwise no Infrastructure assets 11.
+Why are management satisfied that their arrangements for the accounting estimates, as detailed in Appendix A, are reasonable?
+Yes, see Appendix A 12.
+How is the Audit and Governance Committee provided with assurance that the arrangements for accounting estimates are adequate?
+Not explicitly reported to Audit & Governance Committee currently but specific disclosures are included within the Statement of Accounts A short presentation / training session was undertaken with the Audit & Governance Committee to raise awareness of the accounting estimates used in the preparation of the Council's accounts The Section 151 Officer signs off and all evidence in statement of accounts, true and fair view